User Tools

 CRF Perspective on Historical & Political Change

-• Perception vs. Reality - How historical shifts are perceived often shapes their long-term impact more than the actual events themselves.
+• Perception vs. Event – Interpretive framing drives long-term effects more than the events themselves.

 Applications of CRF to Historical & Political Paradigm Shifts

-• The role of perception in legitimizing or undermining change - Investigating how narratives shape the success of political movements.
+• The role of perception in legitimizing change – How verification loops stabilize or destabilize movements.

 Conclusion